WATCHMAN™ device for atrial fibrillation (AFib)

 Cardiologists with the Cardiac Innovations & Structural Heart Center® at the Heart Hospital of Edward-Elmhurst Health use the WATCHMAN™ device to treat atrial fibrillation (AFib) and reduce stroke risk without the need for medication:

-- Edward-Elmhurst is ranked No. 1 in the state for the number of WATCHMAN procedures performed, and we have largest program in a seven-state region (among academic and non-academic providers).
+- Edward-Elmhurst is ranked No. 2 in the state for the number of WATCHMAN procedures performed, among non-academic providers.*

 - We are the first community hospital in Illinois to offer the WATCHMAN device.

 - Our heart team is at the forefront of research related to WATCHMAN, and we participate in several pioneering clinical trials in Illinois.